-A portion of architect Charles Haight’s mid-1800‘s masterpiece and Federal Historic Landmark, the General Theological Seminary in Manhattan’s Chelsea neighborhood, have been transformed into The High Line Hotel.
-The majestic grounds—once Clement Clarke Moore’s 17th-century apple orchard—and awe-inspiring cathedral are a piece of New York City history (‘Twas the Night Before Christmas” was penned here) whose likes will not be seen again.
+A portion of architect Charles Haight’s mid-1800s masterpiece and Federal Historic Landmark, the General Theological Seminary in Manhattan’s Chelsea neighborhood, have been transformed into The High Line Hotel.
+The majestic grounds—once Clement Clarke Moore’s 17th-century apple orchard—and awe-inspiring cathedral are a piece of New York City history (“‘Twas the Night Before Christmas” was penned here), whose likes will not be seen again.

 Nestled in the heart of Chelsea’s buzzing gallery district, The High Line Hotel is a completely unique and inspiring respite from the harried pace of downtown Manhattan.
-Just off 10th Avenue, the gated Parisian style courtyard complete with lush gardens demarcated by gas lamps, beckons passers-by to step into a different era.
+Just off 10th Avenue, the gated Parisian-style courtyard, complete with lush gardens demarcated by gas lamps, beckons passers-by to step into a different era.
 The centuries-old collegiate gothic-style brick buildings lend an air of gravitas without overwhelming the property.
 Step inside, however, and timeless design shares center-stage with timely design.
-The High Line Hotel, much like its groundbreaking, elevated namesake 50 yards to the west, is not a simple homage to the past but rather builds on this epic, distinctly American history, guiding it directly into the heart of the contemporary city.
+The High Line Hotel, much like its groundbreaking, elevated namesake 50 yards to the west, is not a simple homage to the past, but rather builds on this epic, distinctly American history, guiding it directly into the heart of the contemporary city.

 The Hotel’s large guest rooms and lobby draw inspiration from the estate’s original roots as a quiet apple orchard turned cloistered seminary.
-Gothic moldings and accent details, including fireplaces, have been maintained though history does not hamper the hotel’s modern aspirations.
+Gothic moldings and accent details, including fireplaces, have been maintained, though history does not hamper the hotel’s modern aspirations.
 Each room has been furnished with hand-selected, one-of-a-kind pieces sourced from antique fairs, vintage markets and found object providers from New York State and around the US.
 The common space, including a custom-built Intelligentsia coffee bar and courtyard, continues the narrative with carefully-curated finds and an effortlessly eclectic mix of furnishings.
-As one of the first hotels to institute counter-less, paperless, tablet check-ins, the hotel will have a technological spine beneath the surface.
+As one of the first hotels to institute counter-less, paperless, tablet check-ins, the hotel has a technological spine beneath the surface.

 180 Tenth Avenue